alexbarton/backup-script/README.md

 - `-p`, `--progress`: Show progress, see rsync(1).
 - `-n`, `--dry-run`: Test run only, don't copy any data.

-When no *system* is given, all defined systems are used.
+When no *system* is given, all defined systems are backed up.

 ### backup-script-wrapper